AIShelf

 .applescript, .scpt

-Maximum file size is 500KB.
+Maximum file size is 500KB for prompts, rules, and workflows.
 Files larger than this will be rejected during sync.
+Skills have no size limit.

-All files must be valid UTF-8 text.
+Prompts, rules, and workflows must be valid UTF-8 text.
 Binary files are automatically rejected.
+Skills can contain any file type, including binaries.

 File Naming Best Practices